Download page HTTP Request Actions and Templates.

 You create an HTTP request action using an HTTP request template.
 The template describes the HTTP request and is reusable by different HTTP request actions within an AppDynamics account.

 After you create a template, users in the Controller UI can create actions that use it.
-The template appears as an option after the user chooses the Make an HTTP Request option in the Create Action window and access the configure action screen.
+The template displays as an option after the user selects the Make an HTTP Request option in the Create Action pane and accesses the Configure Action pane.

 To create or modify HTTP Request Templates, users need the account-level Configure HTTP Request Templates permission.